 In the Roman period, the city was famous for its baths.
 In the 4th century, it became the capital of the province of Rhodope.
 The city was later ruled by the Byzantines and the Ottomans, during that period the Roman baths were renovated by the Ottoman Gazi Evrenos and became known as Hana.
 The area came under Bulgarian rule after the Balkan Wars and was ceded to Greece in the Treaty of Neuilly (1919).

-Alexandroupoli is served by Dimokritos International Airport (IATA: AXD) in the suburbs of Apalos, about 6 km from Alexandroupoli city center.
-It is one of the busiest airports in Greece and a main hub for Olympic Airways and Aegean; there are 6 daily flights to Athens, and also flights to Crete, while during the summer months some seasonal flights operate to\from Germany and Russia.
+Alexandroupolis is served by Dimokritos International Airport (IATA: AXD) in the suburbs of Apollos, about 6 km from Alexandroupolis city center.
+It is one of the busiest airports in Greece and the main hub for Olympic Airways and Aegean; there are 6 daily flights to Athens, and also flights to Crete, while during the summer months some seasonal flights operate to\from Germany and Russia.

 There are daily services to the Island of Samothraki and a weekly Trans-Aegean service to all the eastern islands of the Aegean, with the final destination of the island of Rhodes.